The Ride Home

 Things You Can Do to Help

 Be calm, be patient.
-At first, keep your cat in a small room, such as the bathroom (make sure the toilet lid is down!), with the litter box at one end of the room and food and water and a bed at the other, to give him time to adjust.
-Gradually give your pet more freedom as he successfully goes back to and uses his litter box.
+At first, keep your cat in a small room, such as the bathroom, with the litter box at one end of the room and food, water, and a bed at the other, to give him time to adjust.
+Gradually give your pet more freedom as he successfully goes back and uses his litter box.
 Allow several weeks for your new pet to adjust.

 Keep your cat indoors.
 Check for open windows and loose screens, as a frightened cat could easily escape.
 It can take weeks or even months for your new cat to feel at home.

 Initially, keep your new cat separated from other pets.
-(See introducing your new cat.)
-It is best not to introduce your kitten/cat to your home during very busy times such as birthdays and holidays.
+(See our Introduction to Resident Pets page).
+It is best not to introduce your kitten/cat to your home during busy times such as holidays.
 If you do, provide them with a quiet area away from the action and limit over-handling of the new cat.
-Cats get bored, so provide lots of fun toys, perches and social interactions with you to help your cat adjust.
+Cats get bored, so provide lots of fun toys, perches, and social interactions with you to help your cat adjust.
 If you have a windowsill with a view of the yard, open the curtain or blinds so your cat can get a view of the world outside.

 Return to Top <Previous Next>